 CCTV resolution is measured in vertical and horizontal pixel dimensions and typically limited by the capabilities of both the camera and the recorder that you are using for your CCTV surveillance installation.
-CCTV systems use an analog video signal.
-For television specifications (which CCTV uses) the higest resolution that can be captured and stored is 704 x 480 (NTSC for the United States) and 720 x 576 (PAL for Europe).
+Legacy CCTV systems use an analog video signal.
+For television specifications (which CCTV uses) the highest resolution that can be captured and stored is 704 x 480 (NTSC for the United States) and 720 x 576 (PAL for Europe).
 This resolution is knows as D1 resolution.
 A high end CCTV recorder is capable of recording at up to D1 resolution.
 Again, this is the highest resolution available to record on CCTV systems.
 If someone is telling you something different, they are mistaken.
 Many stand alone recorders are advertised that they can support real time recording which is 30 frames per second, but if you read the specification of the DVR, they are recording at CIF resolution which is 352 x 240.

-outdoor IR CCTV Camera and a NUUO PC based DVR capable of recording at D1 resolution.
+outdoor IR CCTV Camera and a CCTV DVR capable of D1 resolution.
 The test was performed at night with the cameras IR turned on.
 This is why the images where captured in black and white.

 CIF CCTV resolution is 352 x 240 pixels in size and is one quarter the resolution of D1.
 This resolution is typically used by mid level stand alone DVR recorders when recording real time video.
 It is also typically used by higher end systems for remote Internet viewing (as streaming D1 video for multiple cameras uses a lot of bandwidth).

-If you have any questions about this page or anything related to CCTV or surveillance systems, please contact us at 888-849-2288.
+We hope that you have found this resource page to be helpful.
+If you have any questions about this page or anything related to CCTV or surveillance systems, please contact us at 1-561-433-8488.

 Author and Publisher